Learn All About Bass Fishing in Colorado

 Colorado Bass Lakes

 Colorado's cold water is a limiting factor on bass fishing in CO.
 Many of the fisheries are too cold for bass.
 Those that are warm enough have a shorter growth season than lakes in the southern part of the states.
 Still there are nice opportunities for bass fishing in Colorado.
-Some of the major impoundments with a population of bass include Adobe Creek Reservoir, Aurora Reservoir, Bonny Reservoir, Carter Lake, Chatfield Reservoir, Echo Canyon Reservoir, Horsetooth Reservoir, Lathrop State Park, McPhee Reservoir, Navajo Reservoir, Ridgway Reservoir and Standley Lake
+Some of the major impoundments with a population of bass include Adobe Creek Reservoir, Aurora Reservoir, Bonny Reservoir, Carter Lake, Chatfield Reservoir, Cherry Creek Reservoir, Echo Canyon Reservoir, Horsetooth Reservoir, John Martin Reservoir, Lake Pueblo, Lathrop State Park, McPhee Reservoir, Navajo Reservoir, North Delaney Lake, North Sterling Reservoir, Pueblo Reservoir, Quincy Reservoir, Ridgway Reservoir, Rifle Gap Reservoir and Standley Lake.

 World record: 22 lbs 4 oz